basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 # Next Steps: Big Picture Summary
 <span class="bbsg_highlight">Congratulations!</span> You now have a basic understanding of the Bible and what it means to be a <span class="bbsg_highlight">follower of Jesus</span>.
 You now should also have more confidence in your ability to read, interpret and understand the Scriptures and feel <span class="bbsg_highlight">empowered</span> to continue your study of the Bible.
 This is exciting because, for the rest of your life, as you continue to read and re-read the Bible, you will likewise continue to gain a deeper and deeper understanding of the Bible and as a result, grow closer and closer in <span class="bbsg_highlight">your relationship with Him</span>.

 The remainder of this study guide provides you with a proposed reading order to complete the rest of the Bible.
 Depending on your reading speed and the amount of time you commit each day, you can expect to finish <span class="bbsg_highlight">the entire Bible</span> between 3-12 months.
-The important thing is not how fast you read but <span class="bbsg_highlight">what you learn</span> during the process—speed reading through the Bible for the sake of finishing it does little good if you miss the message.
+The important thing is not how fast you read but <span class="bbsg_highlight">what you learn</span> during the process——speed reading through the Bible for the sake of finishing it does little good if you miss the message.

-Like *The Basics* and *Dig Deeper* lessons, the following plans also take you through the Bible in a non-sequential order, again to facilitate better understanding of the Bible *as you are reading it*. <span class="bbsg_highlight">Continue your daily prayer</span> that God give you His Holy Spirit to help you understand what you are about to read—and expect that you will be wonderfully rewarded.
+Like *The Basics* and *Dig Deeper* lessons, the following plans also take you through the Bible in a non-sequential order, again to facilitate better understanding of the Bible *as you are reading it*. <span class="bbsg_highlight">Continue your daily prayer</span> that God give you His Holy Spirit to help you understand what you are about to read——and expect that you will be wonderfully rewarded.

 # The Structure of the Hebrew Scriptures
 The Law: known as Torah in Hebrew, which means "instruction;" the Law consists of the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Tradition states that Moses is the author of the Torah.